martinacsh/isa2024-healthcalc/README.md

 ![Registro commits]("C:\Users\marti\OneDrive\Documentos\Git\isa2024-healthcalc\registro_commits.png")

 ## Práctica 3: Cucumber + Maven

 ### User Story: Calculate Ideal Weight

 As a user of a health calculator
-I want to obtain the ideal weight in accordance with the provided arguments So that I can know the ideal weight that was calculated.
+I want to obtain the ideal weight in accordance with the provided arguments
+So that I can know the ideal weight that was calculated.

 #### Accepting Criteria

 ##### Scenario Outline: Invalid gender
 Given I use a health calculator
-When I calculate the ideal weight with an incorrect gender Then the program throws an exception
+When I calculate the ideal weight with an incorrect gender
+Then the program throws an exception

 ##### Scenario Outline: Invalid height
 Given I use a health calculator
-When I calculate the ideal weight with an incorrect height Then the program throws an exception
+When I calculate the ideal weight with an incorrect height
+Then the program throws an exception

 ##### Scenario Outline: Negative output
 Given I have an health calculator
-When I calculate the ideal weight for certain values height and gender, and the output is negative Then the program throws an exception
+When I calculate the ideal weight for certain values height and gender, and the output is negative
+Then the program throws an exception

 ##### Scenario Outline: valid arguments
 Given I have an health calculator
-When I calculate the ideal weight for a certain height and gender Then the program provides an appropiate output
+When I calculate the ideal weight for a certain height and gender
+Then the program provides an appropiate output

 ### User Story: Calculate basalMetabolicRate

 As a user of a health calculator
-I want to obtain the basal metabolic rate in accordance with the provided arguments So that I can know the basal metabolic rate thet was calculated.
+I want to obtain the basal metabolic rate in accordance with the provided arguments
+So that I can know the basal metabolic rate that was calculated.

 #### Accepting Criteria

 ##### Scenario: Invalid gender
 Given I use a health calculator
-When I calculate the basal metabolic rate with an incorrect gender Then the program throws an exception
+When I calculate the basal metabolic rate with an incorrect gender
+Then the program throws an exception

 ##### Scenario: Invalid height
 Given I use a health calculator
-When I calculate the basal metabolic rate with an incorrect height Then the program throws an exception
+When I calculate the basal metabolic rate with an incorrect height
+Then the program throws an exception

 ##### Scenario: Invalid weight
 Given I use a health calculator
-When I calculate the basal metabolic rate with an incorrect weight Then the program throws an exception
+When I calculate the basal metabolic rate with an incorrect weight
+Then the program throws an exception

 ##### Scenario Outline: Invalid Age
 Given I use a health calculator
-When I calculate the basal metabolic rate for an age with negative value Then the system throws an exception
+When I calculate the basal metabolic rate for an age with negative value
+Then the system throws an exception

+##### Scenario Outline: valid arguments
+Given I have an health calculator
+When I calculate the basal metabolic rate for certain values of height, gender, age and weight
+Then the program provides an appropriate output

 ##### Scenario Outline: valid arguments